arunbaby0/arunbaby.com/_speech_tech/0055-neural-architecture-search-for-speech.md

 subdomain: "Deep Learning"
 tech_stack: Python, PyTorch, ESPnet
 scale: "Optimizing multi-million parameter models for real-time edge inference"
-related_dsa_day: 55
-related_ml_day: 55
-related_agents_day: 55
 ---

 **"Speech models are uniquely sensitive to temporal resolution.
 Neural Architecture Search (NAS) is the science of finding the perfect balance between time, frequency, and compute."**

 ## 1. Introduction: The Era of Automated Design

 Neural Architecture Search (NAS) represents a paradigm shift in how we build speech technology.
 In the early days of Deep Learning (2012-2017), researchers spent most of their time manually tuning the number of layers, the number of hidden units, and the kernel sizes of their models.
 This was a process of "Graduate Student Descent"—where a PhD student would manually try 50 variations to find the one that worked best.
-Today, we use search algorithms to do this "busy work," allowing researchers to focus on the high-level design of search spaces and objective functions.
+Today we use search algorithms to do this "busy work," allowing researchers to focus on the high-level design of search spaces and objective functions.

 ---